UrbanAnalyst/docs/src/example.md

 under 5 minutes, whereas values in Berlin are just under 7 minutes.

-Finally, the "Compound Transport" variable simply multiplies absolute travel times by numbers of transfers by intervals.
-Low values of this statistic reflect fast and frequent transport with few transfers.
-Because of the relatively high numbers of transfers necessary in Paris, it has a considerably higher value of this statistic than Berlin.
+Finally, the "Compound Transport" variable simply multiplies absolute travel times by intervals between services.
+Low values of this statistic reflect fast and frequent transport.
+This statistic also indicates considerably superior service in Paris compared with Berlin.

 ### Other Variables